siwest/sfly_challenge/README.md

 #### Testing and Further Analysis

-A ipython notebook file named "Verification and Visualization with Pandas and Matplotlib.ipynb" independently calculates LTV for all customers, and shows results which mirror those of the Solution.py output.
+An ipython notebook file named "Verification and Visualization with Pandas and Matplotlib.ipynb" independently calculates LTV for all customers, and shows results which mirror those of the Solution.py output.
 This is done for testing purposes, but also to try out some visualizations.

 ## Performance: